 Will I graduate from this program with a teaching license?

 Yes.
-American University’s online MAT program is CAEP-recognized and designed for individuals who have a bachelor’s degree and are interested in obtaining a teaching license in either elementary or secondary education (English and social studies).
-Graduate students choose one of two tracks: elementary (grades one through six) or secondary (grades seven through 12) education.
+American University’s online MAT program (MAT online) is CAEP-recognized and designed for individuals who have a bachelor’s degree and are interested in obtaining a teaching license in elementary education.

 In what jobs and careers will the online Master of Arts in Teaching prepare me to excel?